One page profiles

 • How will you support the child or young person in order to capture their voice and genuine views?

-Information which should be included in a one page profile
+Information which should be included

 The content will vary.
-This depends on the intended audience and actual context for the individual child or young person’s One Page Profile.
-Before creating a One Page Profile the child or young person should be informed of its purpose and its intended audience.
+This depends on the intended audience and actual context for the individual child or young person’s One-Page Profile.
+Before creating a One-Page Profile the child or young person should be informed of its purpose and its intended audience.

-This is a bullet point list of what matters to the young person from their perspective
+• What is important to me: This is a bullet-point list of what matters to the young person from their perspective.

-Information the child or young person wants people to know about and what people need to do to support them
+• How to support me: Information the child or young person wants people to know about and what people need to do to support them.

-The child or young person’s aspirations.
-Examples are to be ready for the next class, the next school, and longer term in preparation for employment and adulthood
+• Things I want to be able to do in the future: The child or young person’s aspirations.
+Examples are: To be ready for the next class, the next school, and longer-term, in preparation for employment and adulthood.

 Adapting or adding headings to meet an individual's needs